AbhayaShankar/portfolio/blogPosts/stripe-payment-integration.md

 /.env
 ```

-This will ensure that when you will be publishing your project to maybe your github repo or while deployment, items inside .gitignore will be ignored and will not be accessible to other people.
+This will ensure that when you will be publishing your project to maybe your github repo or while deployment.

+> Items inside .gitignore will be ignored and will not be accessible to other people.
 This is crucial as you don't want your secret keys being open to other developers and also you don't want to push your node_modules to your github repo as well.

 Well Kudos!
 You successfully created the backend setup for this project.
 Give yourself a pat on the back, and lets move forward with the backend logic.